conest/Gecko/README.md

 # Gecko

-A python game engine based on pygame
+A python game toolset based on pygame

 NOTE: This project is built for education purposes.
 No further development or optimization plan.